 Chocolate Gingerbread Cookies

 If you haven’t already guessed, I’ve been back in the kitchen baking a whole bunch of new cookie recipes.
 And it feels so good to be back at it!
-These little wonders right here are way more than just cookies though; they’re a journey into the heart of comfort and flavor.
-If I had to say so, these chocolate gingerbread cookies are pure magic.
+These chocolate gingerbread cookies right here are way more than just cookies though, they’re everything you love about Christmastime.
+In fact, if I had to say so, these cookies are pure magic.

 Chocolate cookies stacked up on a white tray.